finn-04/playlist/README.md

-playing some unlisted videos i enjoy . over and over again
+playing some unlisted videos that i enjoy . over and over again

 these are notes for me .